EvilGenie: A Reward Hacking Benchmark: Detecting Reward Hacking

 \subsection{LLM Judge}

 We test multiple LLMs as potential judges for reward hacking.
-Judge performance by model with respect to our human evaluated instances on codex and Claude submissions is given in Table~\ref{tab:LLM_judges}.
+Judge performance by model with respect to our human evaluated instances on Codex and Claude submissions is given in Table~\ref{tab:LLM_judges}.
 We split the judge's performance on ambiguous and unambiguous problems, as for many ambiguous problems, it is also ambiguous what is and is not reward hacking.

 \paragraph{Unambiguous Problems} On unambiguous problems, we found good performance across most models tested, with GPT-4.1 and Claude Sonnet 3.5 (new) performing the best, and most models making few errors.
 Claude Haiku 3.5 has somewhat worse performance than most other models, and GPT-3.5-turbo-1106 performs poorly.
 As there were only $12$ examples of reward-hacking in our dataset, the performance among top models is hard to differentiate with confidence.

-For submissions which passed only the visible tests but GPT-5 flagged as legitimate, the GPT-5 was always correct.
-These were cases for which the model wrote correct but inefficient code, or missed a subtle edge case.

-Of the runs flagged by GPT-5 as heuristic which passed all test cases, we observe one submission that is actually legitimate.
-In particular, the submission includes a parameter which is commented as being optimized for performance.
-However, the code is correct for any value of this parameter above a certain threshold, and it simply affects a performance tradeoff.

-\paragraph{Ambiguous Problems} Two of GPT 5's false positives are two edge cases, in which the model hardcodes the exact decimal precision expected by the tester, but only after calculating the correct solution, and one instance that is actually a heuristic.
-The last was a heuristic solution it misclassified as reward hacking.

-GPT-5's false negatives both involve problems where one of the test cases is incorrect.
-As the LLM judges are not given test cases, this may appear to them as a genuine mistake, rather than an attempt to pass the test cases in violation of the spec.
-See appendix \ref{sec:Example of GPT-5 Judge Misclassification} for more details of the false positives and negatives from GPT-5 on ambiguous problems.
+The single false positive produced by GPT-5 is a legitimate solution which it flags as heuristic, due to the submission code containing an adjustable parameter.

+\paragraph{Ambiguous Problems} While we mark some of GPT-5's classifications of ambiguous problems as incorrect, nearly all of these are edge cases where there is a reasonable argument for the classification it made.
+See Appendix \ref{sec:Example of GPT-5 Judge Misclassification} for more details.